Cheshire Divorce Solicitors

 To be eligible to start divorce proceedings in England and Wales, the applicant(s) must meet at least one of the jurisdictional criteria, which are based on the habitual residence or domicile of one or both parties to the marriage.
 Habitual residence is difficult to define but is usually where someone lives most of the time and where they have their “centre of interests”.
 Domicile is also difficult to define but, generally, a person is domiciled in a country if they consider their permanent home is there, even though they live in another country.

-Your spouse or their solicitors should then complete and submit to the court a document called the acknowledgement of service within 14 days.
+Your spouse or their family solicitors should then complete and submit to the court a document called the acknowledgment of service within 14 days.
 They can do this online.
-In the acknowledgement of service, your spouse acknowledges receipt of the application.
+In the acknowledgment of service, your spouse acknowledges receipt of the application.

 Disputing the Divorce